-These breeds have a maximum feed to meat conversion ratio.
-That is, they eat less and converts this feed to meat in a short period of time.
+These breeds have a maximum feed-to-meat conversion ratio.
+That is, they eat less and convert this feed to meat in a short period of time.
 A modern commercial turkey breed is the Broad-breasted White.

 This breed reared on pasture on small farmland, is tastier when compared to the meat made from a commercial farm.
 Other commercial breeds are Standard bronze and White Holland.

 - Beltsville Small White

 We’ll be discussing in detail, the features of the above turkey breeds in our subsequent post and where they are mostly found.

 For turkey production, it is preferable to make a permanent house with the necessary facilities to make it comfortable for them.

 To ensure the safety of the birds, the fencing should be as high and strong as possible because the turkeys get so strong as they grow.

 To make the fence, you can make use of woven wire fencing, metal T-posts or wooden posts, or electric poultry netting.